Fell January 22, 1910

 The differences that exist between these methods of subtype determination are explained by Greenwood et al. (2009) in their study of CV and CK chondrite relationships.
 They assert that there is a decoupling between the silicate and organic components with respect to measurements involving thermal metamorphism.

-The reduced subgroup members are the least altered of the CV-group members.
-The oxidized subgroups have a range of characteristics which attest to a higher degree of thermal metamorphism than that experienced by the reduced subgroup.
+The reduced subgroup members are the least altered of the CV-group.
+The two oxidized subgroups have a range of characteristics which attest to a higher degree of thermal metamorphism than that experienced by the reduced subgroup.
 In a comparison between the inclusions in olivine grains in both reduced and oxidized CV3 subgroups, it was concluded by Abreu and Brearley (2011) that matrix olivines in the oxidized subgroup (Allende-like) could not have been derived through thermal processing of reduced (Vigarano-like) material.
-Still, it is generally presumed that all of the oxidized groups did derive from previously reduced material.
+Nevertheless, it was generally presumed that both of the oxidized subgroups derived from reduced material.

 Vigarano is a regolith breccia, shocked to stage S12, containing solar-wind gases and both reduced and oxidized components, including oxB clasts and chondrules, and CAIs of both oxB and oxA types.
 Fayalite grains have been identified in oxB clasts which were formed prior to brecciation, during early aqueous alteration processes (Jogo et al., 2006).
 Application of MnCr dating techniques to the fayalite grains indicate a formation time of 4.561 (±.001) b.y. ago, identical to that of other oxB members.